PhaBie/Simple-login-php-PDO-/README.md

 # Simple-login-php-PDO-
-this is a simple login using html php css
+this is a simple login using html php css javascript

 # system we provide
 -Register